Puns don’t kill puppies, wrappers do

 Protecting animals from harmful rubbish is easy.
 By recycling your waste safely, reusing or it, placing it in the bin instead of littering, you can stop pets from being injured, and even save an animal’s life.

-That is why we at Bristol Waste have launched Litter Hurts.
 We hope the humorous but hard-hitting campaign will make people think twice before leaving their litter on Bristol’s streets and in our parks and help keep our furry friends safe.

 The ads are part of a wider campaign which will see cigarette pouches given to smokers to prevent butts being dropped on the street, and dog poo bags provided to owners, along with information and advice about clearing up after yourself.

 Littering is a crime and the Bristol City Council Neighbourhood Enforcement Team will fine anyone they see dropping litter in the street.